zuwiki/dove_py/CONTROLFLOW.md

 RPC Modules
 -----------

-These are regular Python modules stored in the `rpc` folder.
+These are regular Python modules stored added to the path somewhere, registered as RPC modules in a config, or some other way.
+Needs further planning.

     Handle Call ( command, arguments ) ->
         Do whatever.